muthukumarbala07/hello-world/pull_request_template.md

 ### Description
 <!--
-Please include a summary of the changes and the related issue.
+Please include a summary of the changes
 -->

 ### Environment